Daryllgio/business-performance-analytics-layer/README.md

 ```

 > Adjust paths and target tables for each CSV.
 For bronze/silver CSVs, load them into staging then upsert into gold.

+---

+## Credits

+Dataset & inspiration based on a synthetic retail scenario.
+All SQL written to be vendor-portable but tested with **SQL Server**.